intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 - [x] Sticky headers/footers have proper z-index (ion-header and ion-footer set to z-index: 1000)
 - [x] Modals/overlays configured with backdrop opacity (ion-modal has --backdrop-opacity: 0.4)
 - [x] **COMPLETED**: Added a keyboard-accessible custom accessWidget trigger to the personalised header on non-local hosts
-- [x] **COMPLETED**: Reserved production-only inline space in the chat action row so accessWidget's floating trigger cannot obscure Attach or Send
+- [x] **STAGING VERIFIED (Aug 2026)**: The header trigger opens accessWidget and the accessiBe floating trigger is hidden after the coordinated staging rollout
-- [ ] **VENDOR CONFIGURATION**: After the custom trigger is deployed and verified, publish **Hide Trigger** for the staging and production licenses in the accessiBe portal
+- [x] **FALLBACK CLEANUP**: Removed the temporary 64px/88px Messages composer spacing and restored the mobile vendor trigger offset from 88 to 10
-- [ ] **RETEST ON DEPLOYED HOST**: Verify the custom trigger opens accessWidget and the chat controls remain unobscured at desktop, tablet, and mobile viewports
+- [ ] **PRODUCTION ROLLOUT**: Publish **Hide Trigger** for the production license and verify the header trigger before releasing the cleanup
-- [ ] **FOLLOW-UP AFTER PRODUCTION VERIFICATION**: Remove the 64px/88px composer fallback and restore the mobile trigger offset from 88 to 10
+- [ ] **PRODUCTION RETEST**: Verify the header control and unobscured chat controls at desktop, tablet, and mobile viewports

 #### 2.4.13 Focus Appearance (Minimum) (Level AA) - NEW in 2.2
 - [x] Focus indicators have at least 2px outline (implemented in global.scss)